aarong/feedme-server-core/DEV.md

 ## Source Modules

-Module source code is written in ES6 and is transpiled on build for Node and the browser.
+Module source code is written in ES6 and is transpiled for Node on build.

 Eslint enforces Airbnb style and applies Prettier (which takes precence over some Airbnb rules).
 A lint check is performed before unit tests.